 This course is offered in conjunction with Clarendon College.
 In addition to high school credit, upon completion of the course and payment of tuition, 3 college hours will be awarded each semester.
-Summer Reading may be required.

-12th Grade Communication Applications (Speech) - (1/2 credit) Prerequisite: None
+Communication Applications (Speech) - (1/2 credit)

 Communication Applications is designed to apply speech communication skills essential in talking with one person, in a group, or in front of an audience.
 These are skills that employers demand.
 This course provides practical applications and hand-on experience in acquiring these necessary oral communication skills.
 This course is required for graduation.